getsentry/sentry-javascript/docs/config.rst

 .. describe:: captureUnhandledRejections

     By default, Raven captures all unhandled promise rejections using standard ``unhandledrejection`` event.
-    If you want to disable this behaviour, set this option to ``false``.
+    If you want to disable this behavior, set this option to ``false``.

 .. describe:: transport